donejs/donejs/tutorials/funcunit.md

 Next we'll add a test for selecting a result with the keyboard.
 FuncUnit's [apifuncunit API] consists of:

-* [s The S Method] - Perform a query in the application window
+* [funcunit.finding The S Method] - Perform a query in the application window
-* [actions Actions] - Simulate user actions like [FuncUnit.prototype.click click],  [FuncUnit.prototype.type type],  [FuncUnit.prototype.drag drag]
+* [funcunit.actions Actions] - Simulate user actions like [FuncUnit.prototype.click click],  [FuncUnit.prototype.type type],  [FuncUnit.prototype.drag drag]
-* [waits Waits] - Wait for a condition in your page to be met.
+* [funcunit.waits Waits] - Wait for a condition in your page to be met.
 Fail the test if the condition isn't met before a timeout.
-* [assertions Assertions & getters] - Synchronously check a condition in your page.
+* [funcunit.getters Assertions & getters] - Synchronously check a condition in your page.

 The setup and assertion methods are part of the [http://docs.jquery.com/Qunit QUnit] API.